Via di Settebagni 354, Rome, Italy

 By Mia Castellano

 With every new year comes a fresh start and expectations for how the next 365 days will feel.
 Whether the past year brought more happiness or hardship, when January 1st comes around there is always a renewed sense of hope.
-In a world where everything is changing, hope can always be found by following the Savior.
-At the Visitors’ Center of the Rome Italy Temple, this hope is represented in a statue of Christ surrounded by His original twelve apostles.
+In a world where everything is changing, I have found that hope can always be found by following the Savior.
+At the visitors’ center of the Rome Italy Temple, this hope is represented in a statue of Christ surrounded by His original twelve apostles.
 At the feet of the Savior is a scripture found in Matthew 11:28 that says, “Come unto Me.”
-This invitation to come unto the Lord is one that Dale G. Relund, one of the twelve disciples of The Church of Jesus Christ of Latter-day Saints, affirms this when he says: “The Savior loves to restore what you cannot restore; He loves to heal wounds you cannot heal; He loves to fix what has been irreparably broken; He compensates for any unfairness inflicted on you; and He loves to permanently mend even shattered hearts.”
+This invitation to come unto the Lord is one that Dale G. Relund, one of the twelve disciples of The Church of Jesus Christ of Latter-day Saints, affirms when he says: “The Savior loves to restore what you cannot restore; He loves to heal wounds you cannot heal; He loves to fix what has been irreparably broken; He compensates for any unfairness inflicted on you; and He loves to permanently mend even shattered hearts.”

 We invite you to come and see, come and feel, and come and understand the spirit of hope that can be felt at the Rome Italy Visitors’ Center.
 Because the Savior descended below all things, there is hope found in the Gospel of Jesus Christ.
 He will lift us above all things.